 How Does Stock Illiquidity Affect the Informational Role of Option Prices?

-Keywords: Put-Call Parity, Stock Return Predictability, Hedging Costs, Short-Selling
+Keywords: Put-Call Parity, Stock Return Predictability, Option Replication, Short-Selling

 JEL Classification: G11, G12, C13